jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 4. Select a repository type.
   * If you are familiar with GitHub, you can create a new GitHub repository or link to your existing GitHub repository.
 For a new GitHub repository, click the **Create a new repository** icon, and then click the **Create a Git repo on GitHub** icon.
 If you already have your code in a GitHub repository, you can continue to use that repository with this project.
 Click the **Link to an existing repository** icon, and then select the repository from the list.
-**Tip**: You can add supporting files to your repository, like a readme, a Git ignore file, or a license file.
+**Tip**: When you create a new GitHub repository, you can add supporting files to your repository, like a readme, a Git ignore file, or a license file.
 Select the readme check box or choose from the list of ignore files and licenses.
  * If you are familiar with Git and want to create a hosted repository, click the **Create a new repository** icon, and then click the **Create a Git repo on Bluemix** icon.
 **Tip**: You can host a local Git repository on Bluemix DevOps Services.
 First, create the new Bluemix DevOps Services project; then, force push the local repository to the new hosted repository.
  * If you are familiar with IBM&reg;  Rational Team Concert&trade; and want to use Jazz&trade; source control management (SCM), click the **Create a new repository** icon, and then click the **Create Jazz SCM on Bluemix** icon.